 When I was a child, our television was always on.
 My parents allowed my brother and I to watch television as much as we wanted.
 I remember wondering why some of my friends had restrictions on how much television they could watch.

-As a family physician, I advise parents to follow recommendations set out by the Canadian Paediatric Society.
-Young children learn best from face-to-face interactions with caring adults.
-It is best to keep their screen time to a minimum.
+As a family physician, I advise parents to follow recommendations set out by the Canadian Paediatric Society (CPS).
+Young children learn best from face-to-face interactions and it is ideal keep their screen time to a minimum.
+The CPS recommendations are:

 - For children under 2 years old: screen time is not recommended